Film as Literature

 Please view prerequisites and required supplies below.

-Students will need to watch the following films.
+Students will also need to watch the following films.
 You can find many of these films at your local library, or you can stream them from platforms such as Amazon or Disney Plus.
 Many of the older films are available for free on platforms like YouTube.
 Some of the films have been remade, so please check the dates carefully to be sure you watch the right ones.

 Casablanca (1943)